kieranrcampbell/synthmix/README.md

 Synthmix uses Snakemake for workflow control in order to avoid re-building and re-quantifying files that already exist, which requires Python 3.
 Note: Synthmix currently only supports paired-end reads in `.fastq.gz` format.

+Synthmix is designed so that only a proportion of cells are used to create the bulk data while the rest are quantified at the single-cell level.
+If all cells were used and quantified then typically predictive algorithms would under-report the error rate, since you can effectively 'see inside' the bulk sample.

 ## Quick start

 To begin, make sure Kallisto is in your path (on linux this can be acheived by `export PATH=/path/to/kallisto/:$PATH`).